newaetech/secure-CAN-demo/README.md

 * 2 CANoodlers
 * Something to perform CPA attacks with (CW Lite, CW Pro, etc)
 * A USB/CAN adapter to insert CAN packets
+* Something to split the CAN bus off for the USB/CAN adapter
 * Something that outputs an analog voltage level (must output no higher than 3.3V.
 The adjustable regulator on the CW308 boards will work fine for this)
 * Something to view a PWM output (the LEDs on the CW308 boards will work)